Opinion | A new plan to ‘Trump-proof’ the 2024 election quietly comes together

 Senators are close to completing a bill to revise the Electoral Count Act of 1887, I’m told.
-The new measure would fix ambiguities in the ECA that Trump directly exploited with his wide-ranging 2020 plot.
+The measure would fix ambiguities in the ECA that Trump directly exploited with his wide-ranging 2020 plot.

 “This is a clear and present threat to democracy,” Sen. Angus King (I-Maine), who is spearheading the bill, told me.

 In coming weeks, it will be introduced by King and others, including Sens.
-Dick Durbin (D-Ill.) and Amy Klobuchar (D-Minn.).
+Richard J. Durbin (D-Ill.) and Amy Klobuchar (D-Minn.).
 This will be well after the voting rights debate, so it doesn’t defuse energy toward that paramount goal.

-“It’s very important to emphasize that this is not a solution to the voting rights issues being raised across the country,” King said of the new bill.
+“It’s very important to emphasize that this is not a solution to the voting rights issues being raised across the country,” King said of the bill.

 The bill seeks to block every pathway to a subverted election that Trump’s corruption exposed.
 There are three main ones.
 First, Trump pressured GOP state legislatures to appoint rogue presidential electors in defiance of state popular votes.

 Second, Trump got dozens of congressional Republicans to try to invalidate electors legitimately appointed by swing states.
-Third, Trump pressed his vice president to abuse his Jan.
-6 role to declare legitimate electors invalid.
+Third, Trump pressed his vice president to abuse his largely ceremonial role to declare legitimate electors invalid.

 Blocking these pathways raises a thorny problem.
 The drafters of the bill want to make it harder for members of Congress to invalidate — based on false claims of election fraud — a legitimate slate of electors from a state.